• Skip to primary navigation

 What to Watch Out For

-If you’ve inherited or purchased a used fermenting crock, make sure you check for any cracks or issues with the jar.
+If you’ve inherited or purchased a used fermenting crock, be sure to inspect it for any cracks or other issues with the jar.
 Although they’re made from sturdy, thick, stoneware, some of the jars may have cracks along the top rim that will allow oxygen into the vessel or leak fluid.

 Also, while the fermentation process is active, monitor it daily for issues such as mold or anything else that seems out of place.